Sunny believes that the greatest gift is giving, and hopes that this list helps you give the perfect gift!

 - Vanilla extract is expensive but necessary for the home baker.
 A fun gift idea is making it yourself and giving a bottle of Homemade Vanilla Extract to someone else—it’s a fancy, not too complicated way to show you care.

 - Plants can be hit or miss.
 However, you could go for a Basil Plant or Thyme Plant, which is another great gift for someone who cooks a lot.
-Alternately, Cactuses and Succulents require less care than most common houseplants, making them a resilient alternative.
+If you're not sure that your giftee has a green thumb, Cactuses and Succulents require less care than most common houseplants, making them a resilient alternative.

 - Head Massagers are cheap and very appealing to some people.